-The Board comprises eigth (8) directors, seven (7) of whom are non-executive.
-Of the non-executive directors, three (3) are independent.
+The Board comprises seven (7) directors, six (6) of whom are non-executive.
+Of the non-executive directors, two (2) are independent.
 The profiles of the members of the Board are provided in the Annual Report.

 The Company is guided by the Policy on Board Composition adopted by the Company in determining its board composition.
 The Policy includes the following: